Gingerbread Tea Cake

 - Cool in pan on rack for 10 minutes, invert cake onto rack and allow to cool completely.
 (Cake can be prepared up to a day in advance and tightly covered with plastic wrap and stored at room temperature).

-- Once cake has cooled completely, use a long serrated bread knife to cut the cake horizontally in half.
+- Assemble Cake: Once cake has cooled completely, use a long serrated bread knife to cut the cake horizontally in half.
 The easiest way to do this is to go slowly–but don’t worry about making it perfect.

 - Arrange the bottom layer cut side up on a cake plate and using a offset spatula, layer with the raspberry preserves.
 Place remaining cake layer cut side down on top.